 Every business in the village of Shorewood requires approval of an occupancy permit before opening.
 Occupancy permits ensure that the space occupied by a business is up to code and allowed per our Zoning Code.
 In that regard, it is highly recommended that you begin the review process with the Planning and Development Department before signing a lease.
 We will check the zoning to clarify if your business is a permitted, conditional or prohibited use.
 Parking requirements will also be verified for your type of business.

 Permit Application Process

-The process of obtaining a Certificate of Occupancy begins with an Application for Commercial Occupancy (PDF).
+The process of obtaining a Certificate of Occupancy begins with a Commercial Development Application.
 A business plan of operations and floor plan are required along with the application.
 If your application is for a food establishment, a copy of the menu is required.

 For new businesses involving large renovations, an Occupancy Permit Application (PDF) through the North Shore Fire Department is also required.